iwasahighwayman/my-white-whale/README.md

 Were rabid rabbits knawing through the wires?

-Were kids down the street tapping into my voltage source to power their $5,000 gaming-laptops to play "Overwatch"?
+Were kids down the street tapping into my top-secretly-modified solar battery voltage source to power their $5,000 gaming-laptops to play "Overwatch"?

 Did foreign nation-states just execute an "Electro-Magnetic Pulse" ("EMP") surgically and strategically targeting my solar-based, environmentally-friendy Minimum Viable Product ("MVP"), as they were secretly trying to corner the market in this multi-trillion dollar consumer space?